mrdandelion6/six.nvim/README.md

 ['J'] = 'E',
 ['L'] = 'I',
 ```
 These remaps affect key sequences as well.
-See [keymaps.lua](lua/core/keymaps.lua) to see in more detail.
+See [keymaps.lua](lua/core/keymaps.lua) for more detail.

 ### Local Settings & Learn-to-Code Notes
 You will find a file `.localsettings_template.json` in the root of this repo.
-Upon running `nvim` for the first time wit this configuration , a file `.localsettings.json` will be generated.
+Upon running `nvim` for the first time with this configuration , a file `.localsettings.json` will be generated.
 This file allows for persistent local settings that won't push to the repo.
 For example , when you toggle to Colemak-DH from QWERTY , your next `nvim` session will remember that you are currently on Colemak.

 You can also edit the **"notes_path"** JSON key to point to the path of any text notes you want to frequently look at.
 For instance , I have a big repo of all my various coding notes: [Learn-to-Code](https://github.com/mrdandelion6/Learn-to-Code).
 Pressing `<leader>fn` opens a telescope that will search through my notes repo.
 I find myself using this very often , if I ever forget anything and want a quick `man` like seach , or if I want to jot something new down.
 Feel free to clone my Learn-to-Code repo and use it.